Islandora-Devops/isle-buildkit/code-server/README.md

 # Coder

-Docker image for [code-server] 4.8.3.
+Docker image for [code-server] 4.8.3, built from [Islandora-DevOps/isle-buildkit](https://github.com/Islandora-DevOps/isle-buildkit/).

 Please refer to the [code-server Documentation] for more in-depth information.